The 2022/2023 Advanced Olympic Research Grant winners and their projects are:

 The main objective of the Advanced Olympic Research Grant Programme is to promote advanced research by established researchers with a humanities or social sciences perspective in priority fields of research identified annually by the IOC.
 University professors, lecturers and research fellows who have completed their doctorate and who currently hold an academic/research appointment covering the period of the grant are eligible to apply.

 Find the Programme’s rules, guidelines and the full description of the selection process here .
-Click here to consult the priority fields of research of the 2021/2022 edition.

 When is the next edition?